Experts continue to learn more about Zika. Check out these facts and resources to use for staying current on Zika developments.

 For a full list of ways to prevent contacting the virus, visit the CDC’s Zika Prevention page.

 The CDC recommends Zika virus testing for people who may have been exposed to Zika through sex and who have Zika symptoms.
-A pregnant woman with possible exposure to Zika virus from sex should be tested.
 Learn more on the CDC’s Testing for Zika page.
 For questions, talk to your doctor.

 The CDC suggests that pregnant women and partners of pregnant women who are worried about potential exposure to Zika should consider postponing nonessential travel to exposed areas.